RobotCopy/Adieu-Profanity-Filters/README.md

 - It filters images by titles.
 - Different default options to replace bad words.

 PS.
-I don't have the resources so it would not be uploaded to the Chrome Store so here it is.
+I don't have the resources so it would not be uploaded to the Chrome Store.